Group Size

 Equipment List

-- Warm hat (should cover head & ear comfortably)
+- Warm hat: A wool hat or similar that should cover the head & ear comfortably

 - Buffs X 2